 Alan MacDougall, the murderer of Dugal’s father, was killed as well.
 Dugal then ruled Appin for over thirty years.

 His story is one of murder and betrayal, of love and revenge, of bloody battles and blood lines.
-It might sound rather romantic now but must have been a shocking experience for you Dugal to suceed to a father who was killed on the day he married his mother.
+It might sound linke the romantic notions of the 19th century but if this is really how it happened, it but must have been a shocking experience for young Dugal to suceed to a father who was killed on the day he married his mother.

 Sources and further reading